Lucas62944/FNF-Pico-Enigne/README.md

 * JS-Engine https://www.4shared.com/rar/dRP5YySRjq/JS-Engine-Vs_Pico_V2.html
 * Play Now https://lucassanches.itch.io/picoengine

-## Credits
+## Credits/Mobile
 * Lucas - he was the person who programmed the Pico Engine
-## Credits-Mobile
-* he was the one who programmed the Pico Engine and also made the port for Android
+* He who made the port for mobile

 ## Special Thanks
 * GitHub Copilot he was the one who made half of the hx files for the stages